How to create a Production Run

 You'll find this button on the main dashboard.

 After clicking it, you'll automatically see every order that's in the "Ready" status sorted by its "Roast date".
-At the top are Future orders in a collapsed section, followed by expanded sections for Today, Yesterday and Older:
+At the top are Future orders in a collapsed section, followed by expanded sections for Today, Yesterday, and Older.

-What is Roast Date?
+What is the Roast Date?
 It's the intended production date for this order.
 The default is the same date that the order is created for wholesale orders or the day that the order is imported for imported orders from services like Shopify.

 You can customize the Roast Date by customer within the Production Planner if it's a wholesale customer, or for all imported orders inside your account settings.

 You can click the checkbox next to the section header to select all Today orders for example.
-You can also add future orders to a Production Run if needed by expanding the Future section to see the available orders:
+You can also add future orders to a Production Run if needed by expanding the Future section to see the available orders.

 It is probably easiest to add orders to a Production Run via the "+ New Production Run" button, especially if you have many orders to add.